2015

 BMI Healthcare Limited

-Concerns summary Inappropriate physiotherapy contributed to surgical complications, and critical equipment failed during emergency surgery due to flat batteries, leading to a 'panic situation'.
+Concerns summary (AI summary) Inappropriate physiotherapy contributed to surgical complications, and critical equipment failed during emergency surgery due to flat batteries, leading to a 'panic situation'.
 Family members were also distressed by public disclosure of a cardiac arrest.

 Cameron Laing